mmilidoni/system-utility/README.md

 system-utility
 ==============

-Utility for DBA and SYSADMIN
+Utilities for DBA and SYSADMIN

 postgres-change-owner.py
 ------------------------